masikol/preprocess16S/README.md

 `bash install_read_merging_16S.sh -o directory_for_Silva_db`

 If Silva database is already downloaded to the directory specified with `-o` option, downloading and configuring of this database will be omitted.

 If you do not specify installation directory, Silva database will be stored in a directory nested in your current directory.

 ## Usage:

-**Attention!**

 You might have problems with paths completion while calling Python interpreter explicitly.